readytensor/rt-repo-assessment/README.md

 - **python-dotenv (>=1.0.1)** - Manages environment variables.
 - **PyYAML (>=6.0.2)** - Handles YAML files for configuration.
 - **Mypy (>=1.15.0)** - Static type checker for Python.

+## Target Audience

+- **Primary Focus**: AI/ML and data science projects.
+- **Broader Applicability**: The principles of good documentation, organization, and reproducibility are beneficial for all software repositories.

 ## Getting Started
 ### Prerequisites